Agnihotra

 Agnihotra Effect on Bacterial Population

-A preliminary experiment was carried out to study the effect of Agnihotra
+A preliminary experiment was carried out to study the effect of

-For this study, two rooms of equal dimensions (13¼’ x 8’
+was performed.
+For this study, two rooms of equal dimensions (13¼’

-cowdung cakes in copper pyramids and the basal reading of number of
+prepared from dried cowdung cakes in copper pyramids and the basal

-microorganisms in both the rooms was taken by exposing blood agar plates
+reading of number of microorganisms in both the rooms was taken

-at four corners of the room for 10 minutes.
-This was done exactly half
+10 minutes.
+This was done exactly half an hour before Agnihotra

-an hour before Agnihotra time.
-Agnihotra was performed exactly at sunset
+time.
+Agnihotra was performed exactly at sunset in one of the

-in one of the rooms.
-Bacterial counts were taken again in both the rooms
+rooms.
+Bacterial counts were taken again in both the rooms in

-in a similar manner at half hour intervals.
+a similar manner at half hour intervals.
 Thus readings were taken

 in both the rooms up to two hours after performance of Agnihotra.
-It

-only fire was generated did not show appreciable changes in the microbial
+the room where only fire was generated did not show appreciable

-counts.
-This leads one to think that it was the process of Agnihotra
+changes in the microbial counts.
+This leads one to think that

-the mere presence of fire.
+reduction of bacterial counts and not the mere presence of fire.

 Two other similar experiments revealed similar findings.
 The phenomenon